joelbaldapan/worderly/README.md

 ### ▶️ Running the Game
 To run the game, open your terminal or command prompt, navigate to the directory containing `worderly.py`, and run the script using your Python 3 interpreter (`python3` or `python`), providing the path to your lexicon file as the first argument:

-A *lexicon file*—a plain text file containing a list of valid words, one word per line.
+A **lexicon file** is a plain text file containing a list of valid words, one word per line.
 ```
 # Example for Linux/macOS/Ubuntu
 python3 worderly.py path/to/your/lexicon.txt